mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 ### 6. Update and deploy

 > And another problem?!?!
-After you deploy the server, the Security Department says you must update the Name tag to Finance_Mobile_Front_End.
+After deploying the server, the Security Department says you must update the Name tag to Finance_Mobile_Front_End.
 Ugh!

 Now we will update the instance by changing the `Name` tag to `Finance_Mobile_Front_End`.
 We will be using vim to make the change.
 Don't worry if you've never used vim before...I'll walk you through it. :wink:
 | Step    | Instructions    | Result|